-- 4.9.1.2 The purpose of these guidelines is to make sure all our resources and data are covered by adequate password protection.
+- 5.9.1.1 The purpose of these guidelines is to make sure all our resources and data are covered by adequate password protection.
 The guidelines apply to all employees who are responsible for one or more account or have access to any resource that requires a password, including accounts held by others including banks, suppliers and so on.
-(When logging in to accounts held by others you should follow their guidance on password length and complexity and this policy where there is no guidance but subject to their system limitations) - 4.9.1.3 These guidelines assist staff to create computer passwords, in formats which are sufficiently strong, and gives advice on keeping passwords secure. - 4.9.1.4 Staff access a variety of IT resources, including computers, photo-copiers and other hardware devices, our network, data storage systems, and other accounts and software.
-Passwords are a key part of our strategy to make sure only authorised people can access those resources and data. - 4.9.1.5 All employees who have access to any resources, which require a password, are responsible for choosing strong passwords and protecting their log-in information from other people.
+(When logging in to accounts held by others you should follow their guidance on password length and complexity and this policy where there is no guidance but subject to their system limitations) - 5.9.1.2 These guidelines assist staff to create computer passwords, in formats which are sufficiently strong, and gives advice on keeping passwords secure. - 5.9.1.3 Staff access a variety of IT resources, including computers, photo-copiers and other hardware devices, our network, data storage systems, and other accounts and software.
+Passwords are a key part of our strategy to make sure only authorised people can access those resources and data. - 5.9.1.4 All employees who have access to any resources, which require a password, are responsible for choosing strong passwords and protecting their log-in information from other people.

-4.9.2 Password Creation
+5.9.2 Password Creation

-4.9.2.1 When it is necessary to create new users e.g. when a new member of staff joins, this will be done by Omniledger under authorisation by The Director or Depute Director; initial passwords will be temporary and set by Omniledger to expire in 3 working days to prompt them to be changed by the user, thereafter they will be set to expire every six months, at which point they will need to be changed.
-Where access is created to resources locally, e.g.

-to the photocopier this will be done by the Receptionist but with all password inputs by the member of staff.
+5.9.2.1 When it is necessary to create new users e.g. when a new member of staff joins, this will be done by Omniledger under authorisation by The Director; initial passwords will be temporary and set by Omniledger to expire immediately and users will be prompted to replace the temporary password on initial sign on and thereafter they will be set to expire every six weeks at which point they will need to be changed.
+Where access is created to resources locally, e.g. to the photocopier this will be done by the Customer Services Officer but with all password inputs by the member of staff.